dak5611/DEM_segmentation/README.md

 # DEM_segmentation

-In this repo, we implement a Unet model with data preprocessing for segmenting geographical feature such as waterways on Ditial Elevation Maps (DEM).
+In this repo, we implement a Unet model with data preprocessing for segmenting geomorphic features such as waterways on Ditial Elevation Models (DEM).

 ## Setup